Nominations are closed for the 2018 Women’s Adventure Contest, but you can still sponsor!

-The 2018 Women’s Adventure Contest Nomination will open January 1st and close February 26th.
-Who will you nominate this year?
-The winners will win a 4-day backcountry adventure in Indiana guided by Danielle and Kate Nolan, including over $1,500.00 in free gear and swag to take on your next adventure.
+The winners will win a 4-day backcountry adventure in Indiana guided by Danielle and Kate Nolan, including over $1,500.00 in free gear and swag to take on their next adventure.
 Check out the video to get a glimpse of what you can expect on this great adventure.
-Know someone who would use some adventure in their life?
-Tell us their story in 2018.
 Contact us at email@example.com if you have any questions.

 Become a Sponsor!